Home

 Evolving our strategy

-Our current strategic direction was informed by a review of best and evolving practice in the philanthropic sector, commissioned research to understand the gaps and opportunities to meaningfully invest and partner with community for better health and wellbeing in SA, and our partnerships and work with community since 2003.
+Our strategic direction began to evolve in 2019, but it was informed well before then by a review of best and evolving practice in the philanthropic sector, commissioned research to understand the gaps and opportunities to meaningfully invest and partner with community for better health and wellbeing in SA, and our partnerships and work with community since 2003.

-By working closely with our partners—within systems for change and the broader philanthropic landscape—we have listened, learned, and recognised that while our role as a partner, the opportunities we fund, and our funding conditions are valued, there is potential to strengthen, deepen, and evolve these efforts.
-Our focus is on ensuring long-term impact and being truly led by community in all aspects of how we operate.
+By working closely with our partners—within systems for change and the broader philanthropic landscape—we listened, learned, and recognised that while our role as a partner, the opportunities we fund, and our funding conditions are valued, there is more we need to be doing to support broader shifts.
+This informed the development of our 2026-2033 Strategy which reflects our legacy, our growth since 2019, and the steps still to take.

 Conversations with partners and community